Experience the fun and excitement of whitewater rafting from a whole different perspective – as the guide of your own

 - Guide commands

-In recent years, we have begun offering an overnight option where we provide all meals for the trip.
-We camp at the put-in, set up a kitchen, cook gourmet meals for you (last year we made sushi for 30 people), and tell stories around a warm fire.
+We camp at the put-in, set up a kitchen, cook gourmet meals for you (we’ve made sushi for 30 people), and tell stories around a warm fire.
 It is a fun community event, a great way to fully immerse yourself in the river culture, and offers even more opportunities to learn from fellow river rats.
 We primarily run the school on the Trinity River but on occasion may run on the Upper Sacramento river.

 Come join our river family!